-Existing local feature CLs are not adequate for lane detection.
-They are designed to detect completely visible objects and do not have any mechanism to predict the existence of objects which are obscured due to natural variations.
-To effectively detect and pinpoint lane markings, even in low visibility areas, we propose to use \textit{contrastive learning for lane detection via cross-similarity} (CLLD), a self-supervised learning method for lane detection.
+Existing local CLs are not adequate for lane detection.
+They are designed to detect completely visible objects and do not have any mechanism to predict the existence of objects that are obscured due to natural variations or occluding by vehicles and pedestrians.
+To effectively detect and pinpoint lane markings, even in low visibility areas, we propose \textit{contrastive learning for lane detection via cross-similarity} (CLLD), a self-supervised learning method for lane detection.
 CLLD is a multi-task contrastive learning approach.
-It trains \textit{convolutional neural networks} CNNs to segment an input image.
-Plus, it trains CNNs to predict masked parts of an image using their surrounding parts.
-In order to train the segmentation, we provided both an input image and its augmented version to an encoder.
-We then measured the consistency between the original image's feature map and the feature map generated from the augmented version that warped to its original shape.
-Our augmentation includes image masking.
-It is a necessary augmentation for training the CNN to predict missed data using its surrounding available data~\cite{he2022masked}.
-However, we are unable to compare the feature map of the masked area with its corresponding feature map on the original image.
-To overcome this challenge, we utilized the similarity of the feature maps surrounding the masked area with its corresponding feature map in the original image's feature map by proposing our new operation \textit{cross-similarity}.
-We compute the cross-similarity of every patch of the feature map in the masked image with all parts of the feature map in the original image and contrast it with the cross-similarity of every patch in the original image feature maps and the entire masked image features map.
-This trains the CNN to predict masked parts using its surrounding.
-To the best of our knowledge, CLLD is the first contrastive learning method that predicts local features for obscured parts of the objects using their surrounding.
+It trains \textit{convolutional neural networks} (CNNs) to segment an input image and predict masked parts of an image using their surrounding parts.
+To train the model, we provide both an input image and its augmented version to an encoder.
+We then measure the consistency between the original image's feature map and the feature map generated from the augmented version that warped to its original shape.